"

 3c) 1/4

-In order to know how high or how low to sound pitches, we need to notate pitches on a musical staff with a clef.
+To identify how high or low pitches sound, we notate pitches on a musical staff using a clef.

-• A musical staff (or staff) is a set of five horizontal lines upon which notes are placed.
+• A musical staff (or staff) consists of five horizontal lines where notes are placed.
 You will be writing on staff paper for many of your assignments.
-Notes can be placed in the spaces between the lines or on the lines themselves.
+Notes can be positioned in the spaces between the lines or directly on the lines themselves.

-• A clef is placed at the start of the staff to tell us exactly how high or low the notes sound.
-There are a number of different types of clefs, but the staff is always consistent.
+• A clef is placed at the start to indicate how high or low the notes sound.
+There are several different types of clefs, but the staff remains consistent.

 Example 1.3.1.
 Musical staff and treble clef